 Tennessee was where the real beauty of the south began to enter my bloodstream.
 A lovely man named Paul hosted us in an awesome ranch called 'A River Runs Through It', in the gorgeous countryside near Franklin.
 The first thing that Paul did was to mow the round-pen down so that Mortana wouldn't get too much green grass that night.
 He joined me for a long chat where we realized how aligned we are politically and in lifestyle.
 He toured me through the very cool barn/B&B that owner Valerie had appointed in classic western styling, all the way down to a portable claw footed bathtub which Paul rolled to the edge of the barn!
 He slide open the massive doors, hitched the hose up to an on-demand water heater and left me to the silhouette of distant trees and fireflies, the site of which I hadn't seen since I was a child in Massachusetts.
 This was Andrea HEAVEN!
 I was enchanted by the whole scene and felt that Paul would make a great land partner, somewhere down the line.
 We rested well before the last leg of our journey into North Carolina.

 I've never been one who follows GPS unless I don't have a map.
 That contraption always feels like someone behind it is into practical jokes, sending anyone stupid enough to rely on it into crazy, round about routes that end up taking three times longer to arrive.
 The route it decided upon from southern Tennessee was no exception, though I wasn't complaining because it took me not along I40 into Asheville, but up through Tennessee's Smokey Mountains which I was quite curious about.
 Did they meet up to the Blue Ridge Mountains?
 I wasn't sure.
 It seemed we took at least 20 turns onto little roads that went through tiny mountain towns, all of which were called highways and had numbers.
 Left 5 miles, right 2 miles, 10 miles down and left again, 15 miles to the right and 2 miles to the right...and on and on.
 I felt like I was entering the mountains that had been calling me for the last year through the side door, or armpit, though it wasn't smelly.
 My only concern was that this had been such a long trip for Mortana.
 Every turn and bump is felt by a horse traveling in the back of a trailer.
 It's a major workout for horses steadying themselves for these trips we take them on.
 She is a real trooper though...and adjusted beautifully to every change I dragged her through.
-This lovely GPS route ended up bringing us from southern Tennessee into Leatherwood Mountains from the north, which meant down an enchanting gravel road I'd taken when I visited 2 months earlier.
+This lovely GPS route ended up bringing us from southern Tennessee into Leatherwood Mountains from the north, which meant down an enchanting gravel road I'd taken when I visited several months earlier.
 4.9 miles from our destination, a tree had come down into the road.
+(A road I now know well and LOVE, called Triplet.).
 It was a big one and although I knew I could make it with my truck, I wasn't sure if my trailer would clear it.
 The opposite side was a very soggy drop off into a creek!
 I laughed!
 Of course there was no cell signal.
 I thought, 'After what we've been through, this tree is CERTAINLY not going to stop us.
 I got out and accessed the situation and decided to inch my way up to it.
 We cleared it by about 2 inches and landed in Leatherwood just before dark.

 To see exactly where we've landed, go to LeatherwoodMountains.com